epiverse-trace/tutorials-middle/profiles/learner-profiles.md

 ## Who are these tutorials for?

-We thought about Lucia, Patricia, and Anya as learner personas in designing the contents of this training:
+We thought about Lucia, Patricia, and Vania as learner personas in designing the contents of this training:

 - [Lucia](https://epiverse-trace.github.io/personas/lucia-outbreaks.html), a Field Epidemiologist in a National Health Agency that uses R for data cleaning, plotting and automated reports.